Quick Search Links:

 Want to go see some real estate listings in Ballard Seattle without your Realtor?
 Well, here's a list of the current open houses for the Ballard neighborhood.
 The list includes Ballard condos, townhomes, and houses.
 Note that "public open houses" are usually held on Saturdays and Sundays but for new listings, there is usually an additional "Brokers Open" on Wednesdays.
 Brokers opens are also open to the public and will be included in this list so keep an eye out for mid-week Ballard open houses.
 Have fun out there!

-To give you an idea of home prices, here's how the median sale price of Ballard single-family homes (houses and townhomes) has varied over the past 5 years.
+Here's how the median sale price of Ballard single-family homes (houses and townhomes) has trended over the past 5 years.
 Prices peaked at around $1.1 million in the spring of 2022 and have since dropped back due to increasing interest rates.
 Note that the Ballard real estate market usually follows an annual cycle of peaking in the spring months and then dropping slowly through the summer and winter months.
 All data comes from the NWMLS and is tabulated by Trendgraphix.
 The graph below combines sales data for the greater Ballard area and includes Loyal Heights, Sunset Hill, and the Whittier area.